-- 4.1 As recommended within the January 2016 Environment Policy Board Report, a review of the council's performance indicators (PIs) for reporting on progress with improvements in air quality has been undertaken.
+- 4.1 As recommended within the January 2016 Environment Policy Board Report, a review of the Council's performance indicators (PIs) for reporting on progress with improvements in air quality has been undertaken.
 The Community Resources Service Improvement Plan for 2016-2019 has three PIs relating to air quality.
-These are: - Number of air quality management areas within Renfrewshire (with a maximum target of one)

-- Percentage of air quality monitoring sites which exceed nitrogen dioxide limits - The average nitrogen dioxide levels at monitoring sites that are exceeding limits. - 4.2 On review of the above measures, it is considered that the target of having one Air Quality Management Area within Renfrewshire is not appropriate as introducing a wider Air Quality Management Area does not accurately reflect areas where exceedances of objectives for pollutants occur and does not reflect performance in managing or monitoring air quality in Renfrewshire.
+These are: - Number of air quality management areas within Renfrewshire (with a maximum target of one) - Percentage of air quality monitoring sites which exceed nitrogen dioxide limits - The average nitrogen dioxide levels at monitoring sites that are exceeding limits. - 4.2 On review of the above measures, it is considered that the target of having one Air Quality Management Area within Renfrewshire is not appropriate as introducing a wider Air Quality Management Area does not accurately reflect areas where exceedances of objectives for pollutants occur and does not reflect performance in managing or monitoring air quality in Renfrewshire.
 An Air Quality Management Area is designed to describe a geographic area where the causes of exceedances require to be managed and will generally extend to areas beyond the minimum area required for this.
-However, seeking to maintain performance in this indicator could lead to large numbers of homes and businesses being included within an Air Quality Management Area unnecessarily and potentially subject to controls and actions within the action plan. - 4.3 It is also recommended that a new measure, similar to the NO2 target, is introduced within the Community Resources Service Improvement Plan and the Local Outcome Improvement Plan for PM10: - The annual average PM10 value across all continuous monitoring sites, with a target value of less than 18ug/m3 for the annual mean. - 4.4 With regard to the other PIs, these were introduced in 2015 and are still felt to be relevant and useful in monitoring performance in this area.
+However, seeking to maintain performance in this indicator could lead to large numbers of homes and businesses being included within an Air Quality Management Area unnecessarily and potentially subject to controls and actions within the action plan.
+A report through the Greener Thematic Board to the Community Plan Partnership Board will also be required to remove this measure from the Local Outcome Indicator Plan. - 4.3 It is also recommended that a new measure, similar to the NO_2 target, is introduced within the Service Improvement Plan for PM{10} : - The annual average PM10 value across all continuous monitoring sites, with a target value of less than 18ug/m3 for the annual mean.

+4.4 With regard to the other PIs, these were introduced in 2015 and are still felt to be relevant and useful in monitoring performance in this area.